Orphan pages are pretty much invisible to search engines and visitors.

 But there are no links to any other pages on your site, so the user has no way of finding anything else.

-As a result, they will likely leave your site immediately and go to a different website (sending your bounce rate through the roof).
+As a result, they will likely leave your site immediately and likely look for a different website (sending your bounce rate through the roof).

 How Can You Find Orphan Pages?